Advanced Magento 2 Developer Tools For Debugging

 Magento developer tools help streamline your development process.
 They automate repetitive tasks so you can focus on building great features.

-For example, code generation tools quickly create boilerplate code for modules and controllers.
+For example, code generation tools create boilerplate code for modules and controllers.
 It saves significant time compared to coding from scratch.

-2. Boost Productivity and Efficiency
+2. Increased Productivity and Efficiency

 The right tools make Magento developers more productive and efficient.
 IDEs like PHPStorm offer

-• intelligent code completion,
+• Intelligent code completion,

-• debugging.
+• Refactoring

 It helps you write cleaner code faster.